nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The note must be comprised of alphanumeric characters or spaces.
 - Duplicate notes are not allowed.
 E.g. `High profile client` is treated the same as `high profile client`
 - Notes are stored as case-sensitive but are case-insensitive when duplicate check is done.
+- Only one note may be edited in each command.
+The behaviour is similar to that of `addnote`.

 Examples: